-Our non-executive directors, other than our external directors (within the meaning of the Companies Law), do not receive any cash compensation.
+Our non-executive directors, other than our external directors (within the meaning of the Companies Law) and Mr. Keinan Maman, a director who serves as a member of our Audit Committee and Compensation Committee, do not receive any cash compensation.

-We pay our external directors (an annual fee and per-meeting fees in an amount between the minimum and maximum amounts payable from time to time for such fees by us under the Israeli Companies Regulations (Rules Regarding Compensation and Expense Reimbursement of External Directors), 2000 (the "Compensation Regulations").
-In March 2022, a temporary amendment to the Compensation Regulations was adopted, which was adopted retroactively as of March 2020, allowing boards of directors to adopt criteria for purposes of classifying the participation of directors in meetings held electronically as attendance in person for purposes of the payment of per meeting fees, during such period that a "public health emergency situation" has been declared due to the COVID-19 pandemic.
-Our Board of Directors adopted a resolution classifying the participation of directors in meetings held electronically as attendance in person for purposes of the COVID-19 pandemic and the preparation required of Board members for such meetings.
-In accordance with the Compensation Regulations, we currently pay our external directors an annual fee of NIS 25,000 (approximately \$7,104) as well as a fee of NIS 3,300 (approximately \$938) for each board or committee meeting attended in person, via telephone or videoconference and NIS 1,650 (approximately \$469) for participation by written consent.
+We pay our external directors an annual fee in the fixed amount and per-meeting fees in the maximum amount payable from time to time for such fees by us under the Israeli Companies Regulations (Rules Regarding Compensation and Expense Reimbursement of External Directors), 2000 (the "Compensation Regulations").
+In accordance with the Compensation Regulations, we currently pay our external directors an annual fee of NIS 31,580 (approximately \$8,707) as well as a fee of NIS 2,680 (approximately \$739) for each board or committee meeting attended in person, NIS 1,608 (approximately \$443) for each board or committee meeting via telephone or videoconference and NIS 1,340 (approximately \$369) for participation by written consent.
+We pay Mr. Maman an annual fee and per-meeting fees equal to the minimum amounts payable from time to time for such fees by us under the Compensation Regulations.
+In accordance with the Compensation Regulations, we currently pay Mr. Maman an annual fee of NIS 23,115 (approximately \$6,373) as well as a fee of NIS 670 (approximately \$185) for each board or committee meeting attended via telephone or videoconference and NIS 335 (approximately \$92) for participation by written consent.